Bayswater (Vic.)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bayswater has 67 active public transport stops, all of which are bus stops.
-These stops are serviced by 14 different routes, providing a total of 3,339 weekly passenger trips.
-The average distance from residents' homes to the nearest transport stop is 248 meters.
-Most residents commute outward from Bayswater.
-Car remains the primary mode of transport, used by 88% of residents, with train usage at 7%.
+These stops are served by 14 different routes that collectively facilitate 3,339 weekly passenger trips.
+The accessibility of these transport services is considered good, with residents typically residing just 248 meters from the nearest stop.
+As a predominantly residential area, most commuting in Bayswater is outward-bound.
+Cars remain the primary mode of transportation for residents, used by 88% of them, while only 7% use trains.
 On average, there are 1.3 vehicles per dwelling in the area.

-According to the 2021 Census, a significant proportion (26.7%) of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 477 trips per day across all routes, resulting in approximately 49 weekly trips per individual stop.
+According to the 2021 Census, a significant proportion, 26.7%, of Bayswater residents work from home, which may be partly due to COVID-19 conditions.
+The service frequency across all routes averages 477 trips per day, equating to approximately 49 weekly trips per stop.

 Frequently Asked Questions - Transport